JosieLesage/website/content/photo/sbi2022/index.md

 ![](sunset.jpg)

 Of course, there's also plenty of opportunity for gorgeous sea-cliff photos on Santa Barbara Island.
-During our lunches, we'd usually try to find a spot near a great ocean view (a pretty easy ask out there) and I'd snap a photo or two if I had the chance.
+During our lunches, we'd usually try to find a spot near a great ocean view (a pretty easy task out there) and I'd snap a photo or two if I had the chance.
 Off of the southeast end of the island is a tiny islet called "Sutil Island".

 ![](cliffview.jpg)